tjcarskadon/FourHourReadingList/docs/TaskList.md

 ##Active Tasks:
-- [ ] Build a task list maker - reads the list of sites to be populated and stores them
+- [ ] get list and add to a static file

 ###Backlog:
 - [ ] reiew each podcst and build parse algorithm for finding the amazon links